Destinations Italy Umbria & Le Marche

 Must ordermoscioli alla portonovese

-A beachside trattoria in the Conero national park's Portonovo cove since 1956 (known to locals as Da Marisa) — Slow Food Foundation flagship for moscioli, the wild rope-grown Adriatic mussels native to this stretch of rocky coast.
+A beachside trattoria in the Conero national park's Portonovo cove since 1929 (known locally as Da Marisa): Slow Food Foundation flagship for moscioli, the wild rope-grown Adriatic mussels native to this stretch of rocky coast.
 Order them alla portonovese (tomato, white wine, garlic, parsley, breadcrumbs) with a chilled Verdicchio, lunch with your feet near the water.
 Open spring through autumn.

 Portonovo · Baia di PortonovoSlow Food AllianceSpring–autumn